 What is graphics card?
 What does it do?
-How is it connected to other computer components like processor?
+How is it connected to other computer components like processors?
 Long ago when I first heard about the graphics card, many questions like these were in my mind.
-So if you are here and reading this, that means you are seeking the answer to the question “what is graphics card”.
-The working procedure of graphics card is diverse and complex, but luckily the concept of graphics card is pretty easy to understand.
+So if you are here and reading this, that means you are seeking the answer.
+The working procedure of the graphics card is diverse and complex, but luckily the concept of graphics card is pretty easy to understand.
 So relax; because when you are going to finish reading this article, you will have a huge amount of knowledge on the graphics card.

 What is Graphics Card?

 Basically, a graphics card is a set of some computer chips on a circuit board which is very small in size.
-A graphics card can be called also as a video card, a display card, a display adapter etc.
+A graphics card can be called also a video card, a display card, a display adapter, etc.

 - Then you type dxdiag.